hitankshah/spreadsheet-simply/README.md

-Vite React ShadCN TS Project
+sheetify-simulate

-Welcome to the Vite React ShadCN TS project!
+Welcome to the sheetify-simulate project!
 This repository contains a modern front-end setup using Vite, React, TypeScript, and a collection of essential libraries and tools to build robust applications.

 Project Overview